-Although not a requirement of the District's NPDES permit, the District conducted whole sediment toxicity testing on samples collected from the ten 60-m quarterly stations in October 2010 and April 2011.
-Results showed measurable whole-sediment toxicity only at within-ZID Stations 0 and ZB2 in April 2011.
-This is consistent with the high level of impact to the invertebrate community at these stations, but in contrast to the predicted low-level of toxicity by the Mean-ERM-Quotient (mERMq) analysis based on sediment geochemistry concentrations.
-This suggests that the causative agent(s) is not being assessed in the mERMq analysis.
+Although not a requirement of the District's NPDES permit, the District conducted whole sediment toxicity testing on samples collected from the ten 60-m quarterly stations in summer 2011 and winter 2012.
+Results showed no measurable whole-sediment toxicity at any station tested.
+This is consistent with the predicted low-level of toxicity by the Mean-ERM-Quotient (mERMq) analysis based on sediment geochemistry concentrations.